xiaoninghe/kaggle/digit-recognizer/README.md

 You can view this model in action on [https://xiaoning.vercel.app/digit-recognizer](https://xiaoning.vercel.app/digit-recognizer)

 This model's performance isn't well high on that website.
 I have a few hypotheses for this:
 * This model performs well on the validation set but it appears to not be so accurate on my website.
-Are there significance differences between the training data and the data captured from the HTML canvas?
+Are there significant differences between the training data and the data captured from the HTML canvas?
 * Currently, the entire canvas is being used for the prediction: could cropping away the blank areas of the canvas so that the number drawn takes up the full frame improve predictions?